BALTIC-AMERICAN

 NB!
 Funding does not cover speakers’ fees or honoraria.

 • Proposals will be evaluated by BAFF staff.
-Funding is intended to augment the professional development opportunities available to host organizations.
+Funding is intended to elevate the professional development opportunities available to host organizations.
 It is not intended to offset regular budgeted training costs.
 Special consideration will be given to proposals designed to provide opportunities for bilateral learning and exchange of ideas between American speakers and members of Baltic sponsoring institutions.

 • Rationale for training and description of specific training objectives